-Starting with GDAL 1.10, resolved geometries are stored also in backend SQLite database.
+Resolved geometries are stored also in backend SQLite database.
 It means that geometries are resolved only once when building SQLite database from VFK data.
 Geometries are stored in WKB format.
 Note that GDAL doesn’t need to be built with SpatiaLite support.
 Geometries are not stored in DB when OGR_VFK_DB_SPATIAL=NO configuration option is given.
 In this case geometries are resolved when reading data from DB on the fly.

-Internal working and performance tweaking¶
+Internal working and performance tweaking

 If backend SQLite database already exists then the driver reads features directly from the database and not from input VFK file given as an input datasource.
 This causes significant performance gain when reading features by the driver.

-Since GDAL 1.11, the driver reads by default all data blocks from VFK file when building backend SQLite database.
+The driver reads by default all data blocks from VFK file when building backend SQLite database.
 When configuration option OGR_VFK_DB_READ_ALL_BLOCKS=NO is given, the driver reads only data blocks which are requested by the user.
 This can be useful when the user want to process only part of VFK data.